ar4199/oil_gas_sql_analysis/README.md

 # oil_gas_sql_analysis
 SQL  analysis of OPEC oil production from 1973 - 2018

-x# OPEC Oil Production Analysis
+# OPEC Oil Production Analysis

 ## Overview
 Analysis of OPEC crude oil production data from 1973 to 2018 using SQL queries to identify production trends and patterns across member countries.